canonical/real-time-ubuntu-docs/docs/reference/kernel-boot-parameters.rst

 The `isolcpus` parameter isolates CPUs from the general scheduler so that they only execute specific tasks and have a limited number of kernel threads available for execution.
-For further details, please refer the documentation on  `kernel's command-line parameters`_.

 `isolcpus` accepts two types of values: flag-list and `cpu-list`_.
 When setting a flag-list value (``isolcpus=domain``)